crajcan/the_rust_programming_language/notes.md

 }
 ```

 In the above example, this code will not compile.
-The signature of #longest guarantees that
-none none of the 3 references can be used after any of the others have gone out of scope.
+The signature of `#longest` guarantees that none of the 3 references can be used after any of the others have gone out of scope.
 We have tied them together.

 More specifically, we have specified that `result` will live at least as long as the shorter of `string1` and `string2`.
 It does not guarantee that it will live any longer than that.
-So the return value `result` is only valid in scopes where both string1 and string2 are valid.
-Since `result` is used after `string2` is out of scope, the borrow checker cannot validate the borrow of string2.
+So the return value `result` is only valid in scopes where both `string1` and `string2` are valid.
+Since `result` is used after `string2` is out of scope, the borrow checker cannot validate the borrow of `string2`.

 ### Lifetime Annotations in Struct Definitions

-when a struct holds a reference, its definition needs a lifetime annotation.
+When a struct holds a reference, its definition needs a lifetime annotation.
 This guarantees the reference in the struct will live at least as long as the struct.

 ***Challenge*** Create an example where a struct outlives a reference that is enclosed, and thus fails to compile.

-Answer: This is done in #use_structs_containing_refereces in `chapter_10/src/main.rs`
+**Answer**: This is done in `#use_structs_containing_references` in `chapter_10/src/main.rs`

 ### Lifetime Elision